World could have prevented COVID catastrophe, independent panel finds | DW | 12.05.2021

 Early responses to the outbreak detected in Wuhan, China in December 2019 "lacked urgency," with February 2020 a costly "lost month" as countries failed to heed the alarm, said the panel.

-The World Health Organization, who do not escape criticism in the report, declared the outbreak a Public Health Emergency of International Concern on January 30, 2020, before characterizing COVID-19 as a pandemic just six weeks later.
+The World Health Organization (WHO), who do not escape criticism in the report, declared the outbreak a Public Health Emergency of International Concern on January 30, 2020, before characterizing COVID-19 as a pandemic just six weeks later.

+The IPPPR said the WHO declared the global emergency more than a week too late, bu the panel saved its biggest censure for institutions who "failed to protect people" and science-denying leaders who eroded public trust in health interventions.

+Early responses to the outbreak detected in Wuhan, China in December 2019 "lacked urgency" with February 2020 a costly "lost month" as countries failed to heed the stark warning signs the panel said.